 Service number 41143 of Ash Cottage, Crickheath.
 Born in Moreton in 1898, son of Emily Maria Lloyd, stepfather David Robert Lloyd – Tom’s former surname was Mitchell.
 (Some records show Arkell) Enlisted Shrewsbury and also served in the Kings Shropshire Light Infantry with number 27257.
 Died of wounds on 18th April 1918, aged 20.
 Buried at Gorre British and Indian Cemetery, Pas-de-Calais, France.

 Lived at Pear Tree Cottage, Crickheath.
-The nearest match on the records is Private Albert Edward Higgins, 15th Battalion Welsh Regiment.
-He was born in Welshpool in 1897, the son of David and Catherine Higgins.
+This looks to be Private Albert Edward Higgins, 15th Battalion Welsh Regiment.
+He was born in Welshpool in 1897, the son of David and Catherine Higgins, and is recorded with a residence of Crickheath.
 He was killed in action on 4th September 1918.
 Service number 56983 and also 3023 for the 1st Batallion Montgomeryshire Yeomanry.
 With no known grave, commemorated on the Vis-En-Artois memorial, Pas-de-Calais, France and on the Morton War Memorial.

 Private Arthur Jones, 5th Kings Shropshire Light Infantry